-There is also an active community out there always available, Reddit, Slack, and Discord.
+There is also an active community out there always available on Reddit, Slack, or Discord.

-My spouse works as a Nurse, do you know how many times I’ve found my spouse researching Nursing related topics after working hours, unpaid?
-Well, To be fair I think it’s 2 times, in 11 years.
+My spouse works as a nurse.
+Do you know how many times I’ve found my spouse researching nursing-related topics after working hours, unpaid?
+Well, to be fair I think it’s two times in 11 years.

-I’ve been working as a software engineer for about 7 years now.
+I’ve been working as a software engineer for about seven years now.
 One thing I have noticed is that, for me, and many of my co-workers it has turned out to be more than a job.
 I often compare my job situation with my lovely spouse.
-As mentioned before, she’s a nurse, and I can’t even count the times she’s gotten home angry, there have been discussions on her job about who has to take that extra one-hour shift.
+As mentioned before, she’s a nurse, and I can’t even count the times she’s come home angry because there have been discussions on her job about who has to take that extra one-hour shift.

-It is hard to not laugh, an hour extra, that’s nothing when looking at my current workplace.
-If we had to force somebody to stay late, I wouldn’t be surprised if it ended up with everyone staying, just since we all enjoy it so much.
+It is hard to not laugh — an hour extra, that’s nothing when looking at my current workplace.
+If we had to force somebody to stay late, I wouldn’t be surprised if it ended up with everyone staying, since we all enjoy it so much.